Label Center

 Customize the content and format of your labels:

-• Content options — Choose which fields to include (all required fields are always included; optional fields like precautionary statements can be toggled)
+- Content options — Choose which optional fields to include (all required GHS fields are always included; secondary container labels have a toggle for hazard statements)

 Who Uses This